Myndex/apca-introduction/analysis.md

 not always result in perfect accessibility, but it gives lawmakers a solid baseline._

 Opinion not based in fact.
 Some of WCAG 2, such as that relating to the structure of the document needed for accessibility (i.e. needed for screen reader support) is certainly important.
-But some of WCAG 2 that relate to perception, such as contrast, are not based in science, not empirically tested nor evaluated, were in fact objected to at the time (objections ignored), and otherwise unsupportable as law.
+But some of WCAG 2 that relate to perception, such as contrast, are not based in science, not empirically tested nor evaluated, were in fact objected to at the time (objections ignored), and otherwise unsupportable as law, and I am unaware of any cases judged on the merits in the US, at least not at the Federal level.
+In discussing this with legal council, I was informed that the NY and CA cases were relating to actual accessibility, not automated testing, though this is soething I've been looking into.

 > ## _Components of contrast_